 Want to beat the winter blues or simply need a healthy, nutritious and tasty dish then look no further than this roasted cauliflower and turmeric soup.

 Just how and when did cauliflower get this good?
 When we started roasting it, a process that retains all the fabulous flavors of the cauliflower and more as the sweetness is enhanced and it takes on an incredible nuttiness too.
 Roasting keeps so much more of the nutrients too, which, if you are interested, includes a decent dose of vitamin C, folate and a good source of fiber and vitamin K.

 The turmeric brings its own goodness to the party too with amongst other things being a great anti-inflammatory and is a very strong antioxidant.

 The soup is thickened with potato so it will also suit many diets including vegetarians, vegan, gluten and dairy-free.
-Something of a Super Soup.
+Just think of it as a super soup.

 - 1 medium cauliflower (leaves and central stalk removed)